banner

 First Stage of Init Process - first_stage_init#FirstStageMain File Mounting#

-The first stage mainly involves 1. creating and mounting related files, listing several important file systems here, detailed functions can be seen in comments, 2. setting incoming parameters, 3. executing the execv function (loading main.cpp again but with different parameters).
+The first stage mainly involves 1. creating and mounting related files, listing several important file systems here, detailed functions can be found in comments, 2. setting input parameters, 3. executing execv function (reloading main.cpp with different parameters).

 The mounted files are all in memory (RAM) and are physical files.

-mounttmpfsExists in RAM and is not persistent (tmp naming)A virtual memory file system that stores all files in virtual memory; once tmpfs is unmounted, all internal data will disappear.
+mounttmpfsExists in RAM and is not persistent (named tmp)A virtual memory file system that stores all files in virtual memory; once tmpfs is unmounted, all internal data will disappear.

-mount/dev/devptsDynamically mounts devptsProvides a standard for pseudo-terminals; as long as the pty master device /dev/ptmx is opened, a new pty device file will be dynamically created under /dev/pts.
+mount/dev/devptsDynamically mounts devptsProvides a standard for pseudo-terminals; whenever the pty master device /dev/ptmx is opened, a new pty device file will be dynamically created under /dev/pts.

 mountprocCan modify kernel parameters at runtimeA virtual file system that can be seen as an interface to the kernel's internal data structures.

-mountsysfsIntroduced in Linux 2.6 kernel (mainly for hardware-related parameters, which relates to devpts devices)A virtual file system, usually mounted under the /sys directory.
+mountsysfsIntroduced in Linux 2.6 kernel (mainly for hardware-related parameters, which relate to devpts devices)A virtual file system typically mounted at /sys.

 // first_stage_init.cpp